Gospel of Luke: Christology

 Luke's understanding of Jesus – his Christology – is central to his theology.
 One approach to this is through the titles Luke gives to Jesus: these include, but are not limited to, Christ (Messiah), Lord, Son of God, and Son of Man.
 Another is by reading Luke in the context of similar Greco-Roman divine saviour figures (Roman emperors are an example), references which would have made clear to Luke's readers that Jesus was the greatest of all saviours.
 A third is to approach Luke through his use of the Old Testament, those passages from Jewish scripture which he cites to establish that Jesus is the promised Messiah.
-While much of this is familiar, much also is missing: for example, Luke makes no clear reference to Christ's pre-existence or to the Christian's union with Christ, and makes relatively little reference to the concept of atonement: perhaps he felt no need to mention these ideas, or disagreed with them, or possibly he was simply unaware of them.
+Whilst not as overt as John, scholars have found that the Synoptic gospels portray Jesus as divine in various ways.
+According to C. Kavin Rowe, Luke binds the identity of Jesus and the God of Israel into one, compelling a description of Lukan Christology in Trinitarian terms.
+Caleb Friedeman and Simon Gathercole argue for Luke’s portrayal of Jesus as a preexistent messiah.

-Even what Luke does say about Christ is ambiguous or even contradictory.
-For example, according to Luke 2:11 Jesus was the Christ at his birth, but in Acts 2:36 he becomes Christ at the resurrection, while in Acts 3:20 it seems his messiahship is active only at the parousia, the "second coming"; similarly, in Luke 2:11 he is the Saviour from birth, but in Acts 5:31 he is made Saviour at the resurrection; and he is born the Son of God in Luke 1:32–35, but becomes the Son of God at the resurrection according to Acts 13:33.
+Some scholars have found a diversity of Christological views in Luke-Acts.
+Ehrman argues for differences between Luke 2:11, where Jesus was the Christ at his birth, and Acts 2:36, and 3:20; similarly, in Luke he is the Saviour and Son of God from birth, but in Acts 5:31 he is made Saviour at the resurrection.
+John Robinson also argued that Acts 2:36 and 3:12–26 displayed incompatible christologies, though his argument has not convinced many.
 Many of these differences may be due to scribal error, but others are argued to be deliberate alterations to doctrinally unacceptable passages, or the introduction by scribes of "proofs" for their favourite theological tenets.

+Soteriology

+There is great debate among scholars regarding the soteriology of Luke.
+Exegetes agree that Luke makes relatively little reference to the concept of atonement, but explanations for this phenomenon vary; some scholars argue that the author did not adhere to Jesus’s death as salvific, while others contend that Luke simply did not emphasize Jesus’s sacrifice in the speeches in Acts directed at unbelievers.